Crowns (CWS) Hits 24 Hour Trading Volume of $1.39 Million

-Crowns (CURRENCY:CWS) traded 1.3% higher against the U.S. dollar during the 1 day period ending at 14:00 PM ET on November 14th.
-Crowns has a market cap of $12.56 million and $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.
-One Crowns coin can currently be bought for $5.82 or 0.00012228 BTC on major exchanges.
-During the last week, Crowns has traded 16.6% higher against the U.S. dollar.
+Crowns (CURRENCY:CWS) traded up 1.3% against the U.S. dollar during the 1 day period ending at 10:00 AM E.T. on November 16th.
+Crowns has a total market cap of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.
+One Crowns coin can now be bought for about $5.82 or 0.00012228 BTC on major exchanges.
+In the last week, Crowns has traded up 16.6% against the U.S. dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.